-The Wake Forest travel program features a variety of different trips & experiences available to alumni, parents and friends at an exceptional value.
+The Wake Forest travel program features a variety of different trips & experiences available to alumni, parents, families, and friends at an exceptional value.

 Whatever you’re looking to do, we can help.
 Just pick a destination and we’ll take care of the rest.

 November 2 – 10, 2018 – Limited Space Still Available

 From $3,399 per person, double occupancy (airfare included)